 An open marriage isn’t for everybody, but as Beth’s story shows, it can work very well for certain people.
 A growing number of Americans are reconsidering whether monogamy is a necessary part of a relationship, and consensual non-monogamy (CNM), has become more accepted and widespread.
 Although certain therapists and relationship experts have been slow to adapt to the change, a group of cutting-edge researchers, advocates, and writers believe CNM should be a more considered option and might even define the future of American marriage.

 Americans today are clearly curious about alternatives to monogamy.
-Mainstream news outlets, books, and films like Professor Marston and the Wonder Women have put polyamory and other forms of CNM in the spotlight.
+Mainstream news outlets, books, and films have put polyamory and other forms of CNM in the spotlight.
 Meanwhile, internet searches about polyamory and other forms of open relationships have spiked over the last 10 years.
 And this curiosity isn’t just in the media and online.
 A recent Kinsey Institute research poll estimated that 20-25 percent of Americans have engaged in some form of CNM at some point in their lives, a figure roughly equal to the percentage of Americans who own cats as pets.
 And that number is likely to increase, as evidence shows that people under 30 are more open to CNM than older age groups.

 While couples are reconsidering monogamy, most of the relationship experts they turn to for relationship advice are not.
 As demonstrated by a 2014 international multi-faith Vatican conference on marriage, religious authorities aren’t very flexible about monogamy and marriage (with some notable exceptions).

-You might expect the secular, forward-thinking, and emotionally evolved world of relationship therapy to hold more progressive views of CNM, but that is by and large not the case.
+One might expect the secular, forward-thinking, and emotionally evolved world of relationship therapy to hold more progressive views of CNM, but that is by and large not the case.
 Elisabeth Sheff, the author of the book The Polyamorists Next Door, is one of America’s foremost experts on polyamory.
 She says that psychological textbooks and courses teach that all deviations from monogamy are equal.
 Therapists are instructed to treat CNM as infidelity regardless of consent.
 All instances of non-monogamy are treated as violations of trust, evidence of power imbalances and trauma requiring effort-intensive healing.

 “Either they do not address non-monogamy at all, or they only address it as cheating,” Sheff said.
 “There’s zero discussion about how it might be consensual.”